 Menopause, on the other hand, isn’t a stage, but rather a moment: You reach it exactly 12 consecutive months after your last menstrual period.
 That point in time marks the definite end of your fertility.
 The average age of menopause is 51, but it may come years later, or earlier.

-While menopause is the same for all women in at least a few respects (no more birth control needed, no more periods, tampons, cramps, wrecked underwear), perimenopause is as unique as your individual body.
-How it feels, when it starts, and how long it lasts varies enormously from one woman to the next.
 On average, perimenopause begins in your mid-40s, but it may kick off as early as your 30s or as late as your 50s.
 Once it starts, it usually lasts around 4 years, but for some perimenopause stretches out up to 10 years.
 For others, it only lasts a few months.
 And the variety of symptoms that come along with perimenopause gets a bit mind-boggling, mainly because of the body-wide influence of the hormone estrogen.

 Your ovaries are the main producers of estrogen, which is your primary female sex hormone, influencing nearly every organ and system in your body.
 The ovaries churn out roughly the same amount of estrogen throughout your fertile years, but during perimenopause, as they gradually wind down their reproductive work, they produce less and less.
 Don’t picture a steady, predictable decline, though.
 Estrogen generally trends downward, but fluctuates dramatically along the way, rising and falling unevenly, sometimes dropping very low, other times spiking higher than normal.
 Eventually, in the later stages of perimenopause, estrogen production sinks so low that your ovaries no longer release eggs.
 At this point, your monthly periods wrap up, and your ovaries are officially in retirement.